 Is Umbilical Hernia Repair Surgery Risky?

-The risks of umbilical hernia repair surgery are generally very low and rare.
+The risks and complications of umbilical hernia repair surgery are generally very low and rare.

 Risks of umbilical hernia surgery and anesthesia in general are:

-• injury to the small or large intestine (rare)
+• Injury to the small or large intestine

 What are the Symptoms of Umbilical Hernia?

 An umbilical hernia creates a swelling or bulge near the belly.
-If your child has an umbilical hernia, you may notice it only when he or she cries, coughs or laughs, because the bulge may disappear when your baby is calm or lies on his or her back.
+If your child has an umbilical hernia, you may notice it only when he or she cries, coughs, laughs or suddenly starts vomiting, because the bulge may disappear when your baby is calm or lies on his or her back.
 You may seek emergency care if you or your baby have umbilical hernia symptoms such as:

 Recovering from Umbilical Hernia Repair